 Wilderness monitoring in Majella NP.

-Over the centuries due to the destructive and intrusive action of men, several large herbivores in the area have become completely removed and several have become increasingly rare species.
-Majella Park acts to try to protect these animals so that they survive for future generations.
+Due to the destructive and intrusive action of men over the centuries, several large herbivores in the area have become completely removed and more have become increasingly rare species.
+The Majella National Park acts to protect these animals so that they survive for future generations.

-The chamois of the massif became extinct in the 19th century while the roe and red deer are only present in small numbers.
-These deer have been successful in maintaining what population they have because they are able to exist in the harsh climate of the park.
+The chamois of the massif became extinct in the 19th century, while the roe and red deer are only present in small numbers.
+These deer have been successful in maintaining what population they have, because they are able to exist in the harsh climate of the park.
 Another well known animal colony of the Majella National Park is that of Apennine wolves.

 Due to the combined efforts of the government, WWF and the locals, the animal situation in the national park has changed significantly over the last few years.
-Roe deer and deer can now be seen in the clearings and in the woods and there are around 150 specimens of deer living in the national park.
-The Abruzzi chamois is the most important animal to be found in the national park and it lives in the high meadows and summits.
-Brown bears can also be found here alone with the Apennine wolf and the otters that live along the Orta, Orfento and Vella rivers.
+Roe deer and deer can now be seen in the clearings and in the woods, and there are around 150 specimens of deer living in the national park.
+The Abruzzi chamois is the most important animal to be found in the national park and it lives on the high meadows and summits of the area.
+Brown bears can also be found here alone with Apennine wolves and otters living along the Orta, Orfento and Vella rivers.

-Majella has a unique vegetal heritage and much biodiversity.
-There are more than 1,800 different vegetal species that can be found in the national park.
-One third of all Italian Flora with Pyrenean, Arctic, Illyrian, Balkan, Alpine and Mediterranean elements can be found here.
-The beech woods here reach up to an altitude of 1,800 meters.
-Ash trees, hop hornbeams, Turkey oaks, maples, sorbs and Hollys can also be found in these woods.
+The Majella has also a unique vegetal heritage and much biodiversity.
+There are more than 1,800 different vegetal species to be found in the national park.
+In fact, one third of all Italian Flora with Pyrenean, Arctic, Illyrian, Balkan, Alpine and Mediterranean elements can be found here.
+The beech woods here reach up to an altitude of 1,800 meters and ash trees, hop hornbeams, Turkey oaks, maples, sorbs and hollys are also part of the local flora.

-The high summits and the grasslands of the mountains remain covered with snow during the winter months and several species that drifted to Majella from the Adriatic Sea can also be found here.
-When the glaciers withdrew from the area a kind of genetic isolation occurred in the region, which led to the growth of several new and unique species such as the centaurea tenoreana, carex capillaries, juniperus Sabina, Adonis distorta, pinguicola fiorii, cypripendium calceolus, aquilegia magellensis, taraxacum glaciale, gentian magellensis, leontopodium nivale, ranunculus magellensis and viola magellensis.
+The high summits and the grasslands of the mountains remain covered with snow during the winter months and several species that drifted to the Majella from the Adriatic Sea can also be found.
+When the glaciers withdrew from the area, a kind of genetic isolation occurred in the region, which led to the growth of several new and unique species such as the centaurea tenoreana, carex capillaries, juniperus sabina, adonis distorta, pinguicola fiorii, cypripendium calceolus, aquilegia magellensis, taraxacum glaciale, gentian magellensis, leontopodium nivale, ranunculus magellensis and viola magellensis.

 A Tholos in the Majella National Park.